droptica/turbo-drupal/README.md

 Documentation: [README](./tests/README.md).

-## Bitbucket pipelines
+## Github Actions and Bitbucket Pipelines

-This template contains the base configuration of the bitbucket pipelines.
+This template contains the base configuration of the github actions and bitbucket pipelines to check quality of your code with the PHP CodeSniffer and PHP Stan tools.
-See the `bitbucket-pipelines.yml` file.

-Base usage doesn't need any configuration, just enable pipelines in your repository settings.
+Base usage doesn't need any configuration, just enable actions/pipelines in your repository settings.

 # Project documentation